Chapter 6: The Roadmap

 Approach: Hypothesis-driven.
 Deductive.
 Tests predictions from theory.

-Example: “Do songs with negative lyric sentiment chart higher than songs with positive sentiment, and does this relationship hold after controlling for tempo, genre, and artist fame?”
+Music example: “Do songs with negative lyric sentiment chart higher than songs with positive sentiment, and does this relationship hold after controlling for tempo, genre, and artist fame?”

 This is classic hypothesis testing.
 You have a specific prediction, a theoretical rationale for why it might be true, and a design to test it.